Super Street Fighter II Turbo: PlayStation and Sega Saturn

-Super Turbo is included in the Street Fighter Collection compilation for the PlayStation and Sega Saturn, which also includes Super Street Fighter II on the same disc, as well as Street Fighter Alpha 2 Gold on a second disc.
+Super Turbo is included in the Street Fighter Collection compilation for the PlayStation and Sega Saturn.
+The collection includes Super Street Fighter II on the same disc, as well as Street Fighter Alpha 2 Gold on a second disc.
 There is a small delay at the beginning of every match, and there are numerous small differences from the arcade version.

 Dreamcast

 Capcom released Super Street Fighter II X for Matching Service for the Dreamcast in Japan exclusively as a mail-order release via the online Dreamcast Direct store (later known as Sega Direct) on December 22, 2000.
 The Dreamcast version features an online versus mode on Sega's "Matching Service" compatible only on analog modems.
 (The Matching Service closed on September 1, 2003.)
 The bonus mini-games from previous versions of Street Fighter II, which had been cut from the arcade, were restored in this version and can be enabled via a special options menu making it more arcade-accurate.
 Other secret options are available as well.
 The Dreamcast version is considerably more accurate than the PlayStation and Sega Saturn versions, as almost nothing was changed aside from the score display.
-It features additional speed settings including faster speeds (speeds 4–6) and a very slow speed (speed 0) that doesn't remove any frames.
+It features additional speed settings including faster speeds (speeds 4–6) and a very slow speed (speed 0) that does not remove any frames.